 The library operates branches in Cascade Locks and Parkdale, in addition to the main library in Hood River, and has expanded outreach to Odell.
 The Friends of the Library provides financial support for annual library programming, including Hood River County Reads.
-This year’s Hood River County Reads selection is Temperance Creek by Pamela Royes.
+This year’s Hood River County Reads selection is The Highest Tide by Jim Lynch.

 About the Gorge Community Foundation